MichaelCurrin/auto-commit-msg/docs/README.md

 # Auto Commit Message documentation

-This project aims to prepare a smart commit message for you to make your development smoother.
+This project aims to prepare a smart commit message for you, to make your development flow smoother.

 ## Overview